 - All or Nothing: Practically every single round.
 First, the eliminated player in each round doesn't get to keep any of the prizes they've earned.
 Then, there's a possibility in the end game that one or both players may walk away with nothing after backstabbing each other.

 - Lifelines: Once during the game, a contestant can "lock" their prize and prevent it from being taken by someone else during the round.

 - Mystery Box: The virtual boxes on the Dream Screen.

-- Undesirable Prize: Some of the prizes on the show may seem a bit too extravagant to some (in that late-1990s Price Is Right "Why would I want a popcorn cart?" vein, of course).
+- Undesirable Prize: Some of the prizes may seem a bit too extravagant to some, in that late-1990s Price Is Right "Why would I want a popcorn cart?" vein.

 - Whammy: The lowest-valued prize in each round.

 - Commercial Break Cliffhanger: It's an NBC game show.
 Fortunately, Howie did them more like how he did them on Deal or No Deal, far away from the extremes that Minute to Win It and Who's Still Standing? took them to.

 - Downer Ending: By design (being the Prisoner's Dilemma and all), the Prize Fight had this possibility.
 At least twice, the audience couldn't respond with anything but horror and shock to some moron onstage who shafted the other.
 Did we mention the series aired around Christmastime in 2012?

 - Especially bad when one player had repeatedly stated he was doing things for anti-bullying support groups, and by all indication was a nice, upright person.
 The other player in the Prize Fight agreed with his noble efforts and ambitions, noting that she couldn't possibly stand in the way of that.
 The result?
 He picked Keep Mine (proving his good intentions), she picked Take It All...and proceeded to celebrate what amounted to being a bully.